 This category has the following classifications:

-The structure of polymers containing long and straight chains fall into this category.
-PVC, i.e. poly-vinyl chloride is largely used for making pipes and electric cables is an example of a linear polymer.
+The structure of polymers containing long and straight chains falls into this category.
+PVC, i.e. poly-vinyl chloride, is largely used for making pipes and electric cables is an example of a linear polymer.

 When linear chains of a polymer form branches, then such polymers are categorized as branched chain polymers.
 For example, Low-density polythene.

 They are composed of bifunctional and trifunctional monomers.
 They have a stronger covalent bond in comparison to other linear polymers.
 Bakelite and melamine are examples of cross-linked polymers.

 Other Ways to Classify Polymers

 Classification Based on Polymerization

-- Addition Polymerization: Example, poly ethane, Teflon, Polyvinyl chloride (PVC)
+- Addition Polymerization: For Example, poly ethane, Teflon, Polyvinyl chloride (PVC)

 - Condensation Polymerization: Example, Nylon -6, 6, perylene, polyesters.